Welcome to today's edition of the Rush 24-7 podcast.

 Temporary restraining order blocking the state's new and contentious AP says it's contentious collective bargaining law from taking effect.

-And in so doing, uh, ladies and gentlemen, he would be following in the footsteps of President Obama, and that is simply just ignore the judge's ruling.
+And in so doing, ladies and gentlemen, he would be following in the footsteps of President Obama, and that is simply just ignore the judge's ruling.

 I wonder what would happen if he did.

-Obama is ignoring a federal judge's ruling that the entire Obama care is unconstitutional.
+If Governor Walker just ignored the ruling, Obama is ignoring a federal judge's ruling that the entire Obama care is unconstitutional.

 He's just ignoring it.